Should You Get Dental Implants?

 Durability.
 Dental implants tend to last longer than bridges.
 In 2007, the American Dental Association commissioned a review of all published data related to implants and bridges.
 According to the review, dental implants have a long-term success rate of 95% compared to 80% for bridges.
 Dr. Puterman was selected to be part of this study.

 Cost.
 As described above, dental implants tend to have a higher upfront cost.
 However, they are less likely than dental bridges to fail.
 This means you would have a lower chance of expensive repairs and follow-up procedures.

 Hygiene.
 Bridges connect several teeth together, which means that you need to use special implements to brush properly.
-Washington, DC patients with dental implants can brush them as they would natural teeth.
+Patients with dental implants can brush them as they would natural teeth.

 Conservation.
 To place a traditional dental bridge, the doctor must drill down your adjacent teeth.
 When a bridge fails, it’s typically due to decay or fracturing in these supporting teeth.
 This may mean that you would require a new bridge, gum surgery, a root canal, or even extraction of the tooth near the empty space.
 Repairing crowns is much simpler with dental implants.

 Time.
 Dental implants require at least two procedures: one to place the implants and one to attach the permanent crowns.
 Some patients need additional appointments to build up bone in areas of weakness, which helps ensure the implants’ longevity.
 In general, dental bridges also require multiple procedures, but the time between these procedures is usually shorter.